Basssiiie/OpenRCT2-FlexUI/README.md

 ### Unit tests

 The unit tests are written using AVA.js and can be run outside the game.
-First run `npm run test:setup`  in the main folder to ensure the test dependencies are installed.
+First run `npm run install:test-setup` in the main folder to ensure the test dependencies are installed, and then `npm run build` to get a build for the included integration tests.
 Then simply run `npm test` to run all tests.